xlab-uiuc/csi-test-ae/README.md

 apt-get update && \
     apt-get install -y openjdk-8-jdk maven python3 python3-pip ssh rsync
 ```

 ### Setup
 Run setup script or directly use Docker setup

+You should expect Spark, Hive, and Hadoop to be installed after the setup.

+TODO: changing $HOMEs

+TODO: adding information about testing to see if they are running

 ## Reproducing the experiments
 ### Scripts